We meet 100% of the demonstrated financial need of our accepted and matriculated students.

 What's in a Financial Aid Award?

-For students who receive financial aid during their first year at Colgate, awards typically consist of a Colgate Grant, a modest student loan, and a work-study opportunity.
-The largest portion of the award is typically in the form of grant.
+For students who receive financial aid during their first year, awards typically include a Colgate grant, a student loan, and a work-study opportunity.
+The grant is typically the largest portion of the award.

-Grant aid is sometimes called "gift aid," in that it does not need to be either earned or repaid.
-Unlike merit scholarships, grant aid is based on need alone and, at least at Colgate, does not carry with it any extra requirements (regarding minimum GPA, etc.) beyond those that apply to all students.
-The goal of Colgate grant aid is to help students who have demonstrated need to meet their educational expenses without having to take on unmanageable levels of student debt.
+Grant aid is sometimes called "gift aid," in that it needs to be neither earned nor repaid.
+Unlike merit scholarships, grant aid is based entirely on demonstrated need.
+Grants do not carry any extra requirements or stipulations.
+Our goal is to help students with demonstrated need cover their educational expenses without taking on unmanageable levels of student debt.

-Many students will also receive a work-study opportunity in their aid awards.
-This allows students to invest in their own educations without having to take additional loan while also gaining valuable work experience, which can pay dividends when applying for positions during the summer and after graduation.
-The work-study earnings target can generally be earned by working between ten and twelve hours a week, which should still leave sufficient time for academics and activities.
+Many students receive a work-study opportunity in their aid awards.
+Having the opportunity to work on campus allows students to invest in their own educations, reducing the need for additional loans while also gaining valuable work experience.
+The work-study earnings target can generally be earned by working between ten and twelve hours a week, which leaves plenty of time for academics and activities.
 MORE ABOUT EMPLOYMENT

 Students who do not

-receive aid during their first year at Colgate but who become eligible for assistance in a subsequent year generally receive loans and a job first, then grant to meet remaining need, if any.
+receive aid during their first year at Colgate but who become eligible for assistance in a subsequent year generally receive a loan and job first, then grant to meet remaining need, if any.